instructure/pandapush/client/README.md

 ## Usage

-The Pandapush client is a thin wrapper over the Faye client, described here: http://faye.jcoglan.com/browser/subscribing.html
+The Pandapush client is a thin wrapper over the Faye client, described here: http://faye.jcoglan.com/browser/subscribing.html.
+It supports all the normal Faye client calls, along with the following in order to make passing tokens around simpler:

-### `subscribe`
+### `subscribeTo`

 Param      | Type   |          | Description
 -----------|--------|----------|------------